Enalean/docker-tuleap-realtime-test/README.md

 ## Description
-This container is usefull to run tests for tuleap realtime
+This container is useful to run tests for tuleap realtime

 ## How can I use it?
 Clone this repo and build the image: